sopm students presentation

 • All prerequisite courses must be taken at an accredited U.S. college or university.

-• Applicants must be a US citizen or permanent resident of the US.
+• Applicants must be a US citizen or permanent resident of the U.S.

 • DACA students will be considered on a case-by-case basis.